 Prioritize VIP and urgent conversations

 When a VIP customer gets in touch, you’ll want to fast-track the issue to your VIP team so they can reply ASAP.
-With a modern conversational support tool, like Intercom, you can apply multiple automated rules within each workflow.
+With a modern customer support tool, like Intercom, you can apply multiple automated rules within each workflow.
 For example, you can mark these pressing issues as priority and apply an SLA rule to hold your team accountable to delivering a top quality, rapid response.

 Seamlessly manage all of your tools from one inbox